freeCodeCamp/freeCodeCamp/guide/english/vue/mixins/index.md

 ## Mixins

-A constant Problem is that we use some small Functions in a lot of Vue components, instead of coping them into each of them we can create mixins.
+A constant problem is that we use some small functions in a lot of Vue components.
+Instead of copying them into each of them, we can create mixins.
 Those can be included and will then be merged into the current component.

 ### Examples